Hybrid Querying Over Relational Databases and Large Language Models: SWAN Construction

 \subsection{Keys for Tables from LLMs}

 In relational databases, a foreign key column is often represented as an integer linked to the primary key column in another table.
-However, intergers do not provide any meaningful insights for LLMs to generate useful data values.
+However, integers do not provide any meaningful insights for LLMs to generate useful data values.
 According to SQL standards, a foreign key must reference a unique key in the foreign table.
 Therefore, we have curated the databases to include meaningful foreign keys for the data generated by LLMs.
 For example, in the Superhero database, we assume the combination of $superhero\_name$ and $full\_name$ of a superhero serves as the key to finding the publisher information.
 Also, we have ensured that there are no duplicate pairs of ($superhero\_name$, $full\_name$) in the table.
+Our approach of designing meaningful keys for LLMs to generate data aligns with the data model in crowd-sourcing systems.
+For example, Deco's Fetch/Resolution rules~\cite{park2012deco} use meaningful keys as input and ask crowd-source workers to generate a group of attributes based on the given keys.